Lisa LeBlanc

 Lisa LeBlanc (born August 13, 1990), is a Canadian singer-songwriter and banjoist, known for her enthusiastic "trash folk" performances.
+She has been noted for her "distinct" blend of folk, rock, and disco with both English and French language lyrics combined with chiac and her Acadian accent.
+Her accolades include two Félix Awards and an East Coast Music Award.
+She has also been nominated for three Juno Awards, the SOCAN Songwriting Prize, and shortlisted for the Polaris Music Prize twice.

 Early life

 LeBlanc was born in Rosaireville, New Brunswick.
 She is of Acadian heritage, and comes from a family of music lovers.

 Musical career

+2004–2014: Origins and Lisa LeBlanc

 LeBlanc composed her first pieces around the age of fourteen.
 She was playing at local events and Miramichi's O'Donaghues bar, with her mother watching her because she was underage.
-LeBlanc was recognized as an outstanding guitarist and a promising singer-songwriter when she won the Festival international de la chanson de Granby in September 2010.
+LeBlanc was recognized as an outstanding guitarist and a promising singer-songwriter when she won the Festival International de la Chanson de Granby in September 2010.
 This juried award brought her to the attention of the country's francophone media.
 She has also played at the 2011 Coup de cœur francophone, at the FrancoFolies of Montreal and at the Festival d'été de Québec.

-The majority of LeBlanc's first album was written in Rosaireville, in Granby during her studies at l'École nationale de la chanson as well as in Montreal, where she was living.
-Released in March on Bonsound Records, the album was recorded by Louis-Jean Cormier of Karkwa at Studio Piccolo.

-LeBlanc's self-titled album Lisa LeBlanc was released in 2012.
-It has been certified platinum by Music Canada.
+LeBlanc's self-titled debut album Lisa LeBlanc was released in 2012.
+The majority of LeBlanc's first album was written in Rosaireville, in Granby during her studies at l'École nationale de la chanson, as well as in Montreal, where she was living.
+Released on Bonsound Records, the album was recorded by Louis-Jean Cormier of Karkwa at Studio Piccolo.
+Lisa LeBlanc charted in both Canada and France and has been certified platinum by Music Canada.

 The album became best known for the single "Aujourd'hui ma vie c'est d'la marde" ("Today My Life Is Shit").
+The album earned LeBlanc a nomination for the Francophone Album of the Year at the 2013 Juno Awards, as well as nominations for three Félix Awards including Critics Choice Album of the Year, two Canadian Folk Music Awards, and an East Coast Music Award.

+A song from the album, "Lignes d'hydro", was also nominated for the SOCAN Songwriting Prize.
+Along with the nominations for Lisa LeBlanc Leblanc was also nominated for Female Performer of the Year at the 2012 and 2013 Félix Awards,"ADISQ 2013" /> She also won Revelation de l'année at the 2012 awards.